 Extreme Sounds: Lessons in a Noisy World

 AbstractCan you hear me now . . . ?
 Just how loud does a sound have to be for us to hear it?
 And how loud is too loud for our ears?
 Learn to measure levels of sound in this project, and discover the amazing auditory range your ears can detect in the noisy world around you.
-If you have a smartphone handy, you can even do this project without purchasing any additional materials, by using Google's Science Journal app.
+If you have a smartphone handy, you can even do this project without purchasing any additional materials, by using your phone's sound sensor and a sensor app.

 Darlene Jenkins, PhD